gormonn/app-watchdog/README.md

 A package for controlling a Watchdog device from a JavaScript-based application.
 Relevant for Electron / WebView.
 For kiosks and exhibition centers, where there is a problem with the application freezing, and you need a quick solution.

-PS:
-The main idea was to make this library "modular".
-To work with various USB Watchdog devices.
-To achieve this goal, I decided to use mixins.

 Supported devices:
 * [WatchDogPro2](https://open-dev.ru/mining/tproduct/230408497-494995827972-usb-watchdog-pro2)